 Do I have to go to Court?

-Dispute resolution methods like mediation or offers to settle can also be explored.
-If a Court claim was needed and matters went to trial then it is likely you would then need to attend as a witness in the case.
+Dispute resolution methods like mediation or offers to settle can also be explored if they are appropriate.
+However, if a Court claim is needed and matters do proceed to trial, then it is likely that you would then need to attend as a witness in the case.

 Our professional negligence lawyers will work with you to make sure that you are fully prepared for any court attendance.

 How much does it cost to bring a professional negligence claim?